When I told people I was making a podcast about Benghazi, nine times out of ten, they called me a masochist, rolled their eyes, or just asked, why?

 Yes, yes.

-Did the minimization did the whole nine yards that we're talking about.
+Did the minimization, did the whole nine yards that we're talking about?

 Right.

-I thought what I would do is explain for your audience, a lot of people are touching on this, and and there's a lot of misconceptions.
+I thought what I would do is explain for your audience, a lot of people are touching on this, and there's a lot of misconceptions.

 I thought I'd explain the mechanics of how this works and who's really in jeopardy and what I think possibly was motivation.

-As an agent, I was an FBI agent, so uh as an agent, I would get a lead and I would open up a case on on a suspect.
+So as an agent, I would get a lead and I would open up a case on a suspect.

-Then I would send it in to the phone company, and they would set it up.
+Then I would send it in to the phone company and they would set it up.

-Uh now they do it all electronically.
+Now they do it all electronically.

-So what we've got here is it's obvious that the Obama administration did not do it themselves, um, because if they did, Susan Rice wouldn't have to worry about a masking, they'd have all that data because you you're listening to the raw data coming in.
+So what we've got here is it's obvious that the Obama administration did not do it themselves because if they did, Susan Rice wouldn't have to worry about unmasking.

-So we what we've got is we've got one of the three letters, and I I don't know who actually gathered this data, actually has a transcript, and that individual, that that agent, or that person that was transcribing that is the person that would have done the masking of the data.
+So what we've got is we've got one of the three letters, and I don't know who actually gathered this data, actually has a transcript.

-Susan Rice doesn't have the raw raw data.
+Susan Rice doesn't have the raw data.

-One that an agent saw all of this and said, Hey, wait a minute, I got Trump's people, and she went to the administration.
+One, that an agent saw all of this and said, hey, wait a minute, I got Trump's people, and she went to the administration.

-That agent went to the administration or option two the administration went searching and fishing for a United States attorney or an agent to actually open up a legitimate case on a foreign subject with the full intent of knowing that that subject talks with people in the Trump administration.
+Or option two, the administration went searching and phishing for a United States attorney or an agent to actually open up a legitimate case on a foreign subject with the full intent of knowing that that subject talks with people in the Trump administration.

-The person that's in danger here is the person that had that raw data, that agent or that person that transcribed that tran that that raw data because I can ask all of any of my FBI buddies to unmask anything that they've done.
+The person that's in danger here is the person that had that raw data, that agent or that person that transcribed that raw data.

 I don't have any problem asking for it.